Are you looking for some tips for growing great garlic?

 I usually remove the mulch from winter.
 You can also apply a liquid fertilizer in the spring when you do this.
 However, if you applied the slow releasing blood meal in the Fall, you shouldn’t need to do the liquid.

 Then, reapply fresh breathable mulch for the rest of the growing season.
 This is primarily for weed control as well as the reasons I mention above.
 Some years, we have extremely hot temperatures in spring.
-Some years, extremely cold.
-Some years, we have both.
+Sometimes, extremely cold.
+Other years, we have both.
 You just never know but now you know that mulch helps to keep your garlic as comfortable as possible during these extreme temperatures.

 Foliar Plant Spray